-We provide EWP rebates at various stages of the supply chain (including distributors, retail lumberyards, and professional builders) as a means to increase sales.
+We provide EWP rebates at various stages of the supply chain (including distributors, retail lumberyards, and homebuilders) as a means to increase sales.
 EWP rebates are based on the volume of purchases (measured in dollars or units), among other factors such as customer loyalty, conversion, and commitment incentives, as well as temporary protection from price increases.
 EWP rebate estimates are based on the expected amount to be paid and are recorded as a decrease in "Sales" as revenue is recognized.
-The estimate of EWP rebates is inherently difficult due to information limitations as the products transition beyond our wholesale customers and through the supply chain to professional builders.
+The estimate of EWP rebates is inherently difficult due to the time lag of information and it is challenging to estimate sales subject to rebate as the products transition beyond our wholesale customers and through the supply chain to homebuilders.
 In addition, some EWP rebate accruals are estimated based on achievement of tiered sales levels, which require management to forecast sales throughout the supply chain, using incentive terms that vary at each level.
-Information that we consider to estimate sales activity at retail lumberyards and professional homebuilders includes historical sales information, sales projections, publicly available information of housing starts by homebuilder, residential development audits, and economic forecasts of new residential construction, among other economic data.
+Information that we consider when estimating sales activity at retail lumberyards and homebuilders includes historical sales information, sales projections, publicly available information of housing starts by homebuilder, residential development audits, and economic forecasts of new residential construction, among other economic data.
 We update these forecasts on a regular basis.
 We adjust our estimate of revenue at the earlier of the time when the probability of EWP rebates paid changes or the time when the amounts of rebates become fixed.
 Because of the complexity of some of these rebates, the ultimate resolution may result in payments that are materially different from our current estimate of EWP rebates payable.
-At December 31, 2019 and 2018, we had \$37.3 million and \$40.4 million, respectively, of EWP rebates payable recorded in "Accrued liabilities, Other" on our Consolidated Balance Sheets.
+At December 31, 2020 and 2019, we had \$40.7 million and \$37.3 million, respectively, of EWP rebates payable recorded in "Accrued liabilities, Other" on our Consolidated Balance Sheets.